matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 sviewgui
 ========

-`sviewgui <https://pypi.org/project/sviewgui/>`_ is a PyQt-based GUI for data visualisation.
-This GUI is based on the matplotlib and you can visualize your csv file in various ways by a method 'buildGUI()'.
-Here are the main features;
+`sviewgui <https://pypi.org/project/sviewgui/>`_ is a PyQt-based GUI for visualisation of data from csv files or `pandas.DataFrames`.
+Main features:

-• Scatter, line, density, histgram, and box plot for visualisation your csv
+- Scatter, line, density, histgram, and box plot types

-• Detail setting for the marker size, line width, number of bins of histgram, color map (from cmocean)
+- Settings for the marker size, line width, number of bins of histgram, color map (from cmocean)

-• Save figure as editable PDF
+- Save figure as editable PDF

-The source code of plotted graph is available from 'Log' tab.
+- Code of the plotted graph is available so that it can be reused and modified outside of sviewgui

 .. image:: /_static/sviewgui_sample.png